yuepaang/yahoo-finance-historical-data/README.md

+# Web Scrapy with Python
+the code include two parts

-# S & P 100 Stock Prices
+## S & P 100 Stock Prices

 1. Wikipedia has a html page on the S & P 100 list at http://en.wikipedia.org/wiki/S%26P_100.
 The table under the section Components is the list that we want.
 Please extract the symbols and company names from the webpage.